klaudsol/klaudsol-cms/README.md

   * Just keep coding - *it will just work*.
   * No more support calls on weekends and midnights.
 * Headless - Have **absolute control** on how your site looks and feels.
-  * No more studying of new tempating languages.
+  * No more studying of new templating languages.
   * No more kludgy "UI Builders" that don't do what you want them to do.
   * Works great with Next.js frontend!
 * Deploys seamlessly to AWS Amplify + AWS Aurora Serverless.